krry/atmanaut.me/content/posts/automatons-4-life.md

 ---
+title: It's Never Too Early For Immortality
 author: Kerrbear
+date: 2020-05-05T07:59:59-07:00
 categories:
 - determinism
-date: 2020-05-05T07:59:59-07:00
-subtitle: or How Would I Know If I Really Wrote This?
 tags:
 - free will
 - determinism
 - consciousness
 - immortality
-title: It's Never Too Early For Immortality
+subtitle: Or How Would I Know If I Really Wrote This?
 title_lead: And Does It Matter That I Don't Mind?
 title_main: Never Too Late To Choose